-Domestic abuse can impact on children through seeing, hearing or experiencing.
+Domestic Abuse can impact on children through seeing, hearing or experiencing.
 In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.

-Young people can also experience domestic abuse within their own intimate relationships.
-This form of peer on peer abuse is sometimes referred to as 'teenage relationship abuse'.
+Children can also experience domestic abuse within their own intimate relationships.
+This form of child on child abuse is sometimes referred to as 'teenage relationship abuse'.
 Depending on the age of the young people, this may not be recognised in law under the statutory definition of 'domestic abuse' (if one or both parties are under 16).
-However, as with any child under 18, whwere there are concerns about safety or welfare, child safeguarding procedures will be followed and both young victims and young perpetrators will be offered support.
+However, as with any child under 18, where there are concerns about safety or welfare, child safeguarding procedures will be followed and both young victims and young perpetrators will be offered support.